golang/proposal/design/12416-cgo-pointers.md

   * A Go pointer passed as an argument to C code is only visible to C code for the duration of the function call.

-3. If Go code passes a Go pointer to a C function, the C function must return.
-  * A Go pointer may not be visible to C code indefinitely.
-  * While there are no documented time limits, a C function that simply blocks holding a Go pointer while other goroutines are running may eventually cause the program to run out of memory and fail.

-4. A Go function called by C code may not return a Go pointer.
+3. A Go function called by C code may not return a Go pointer.
   * A Go function called by C code may take C pointers as arguments, and it may store non-pointer or C pointer data through those pointers, but it may not store a Go pointer into memory pointed to